joostvanzwieten/wi4771tu.2016/H04-points-triangles/README.md

 Homework 4
 ==========

-In this homework assignment you are going to create `Point` class, which represents a point in a two-dimensional space, and a `Triangle` class, which is represented by three `Point`s.
+In this homework assignment you are going to create a `Point` class, which represents a point in a two-dimensional space, and a `Triangle` class, which is represented by three `Point`s.
 Both classes should support translation and rotation and the `Triangle` class should be able to compute its area.

-In the following description and code examples all possible occurences of the keyword `const` are omitted, as areall possible occurences of reference arguments, marked with an `&`.
+In the following description and code examples all possible occurrences of the keyword `const` are omitted, as are all possible occurrences of reference arguments, marked with an `&`.
 It is your task to mark relevant functions, arguments and return values as `const` and to pass relevant arguments by reference.
 Please comment briefly — in general, not per function — why you